PolymeshAssociation/polymesh-rest-api/README.md

   - `submitWithCallback` This works like submit, but returns a response as soon as the transaction is submitted.
 The URL specified by `webhookUrl` will receive updates as the transaction is processed
   - `dryRun`  This creates and validates a transaction, and returns an estimate of its fees.
   - `offline` This creates an unsigned transaction and returns a serialized JSON payload.
 The information can be signed, and then submitted to the chain.
+  - `AMQP` This creates an transaction to be processed by worker processes using an AMQP broker to ensure reliable processing

 ### Signing Managers